Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

 \subsection{K3 surfaces and Shioda-supersingularity}

 We recall that the {\em Kummer surface} ${\rm Km}(A)$ of an Abelian surface $A$ is the minimal desingularization of the quotient of $A$ by the sign involution.
 In characteristic $p\neq2$ the Kummer surface is always a K3 surface.
-Their unirationality has been settled completely in \cite{Shioda 1977} - in particular, this result shows that there exist unirational K3 surfaces in every positive characteristic $p\geq3$:
+Shioda \cite{Shioda 1977} determined when such surfaces are unirational - in particular, his result establishes the existence of unirational K3 surfaces in every characteristic $p\geq3$:

 \begin{Theorem}[Shioda] Let $A$ be an Abelian surface in characteristic $p\geq3$.
-Then the Kummer surface ${\rm Km}(A)$ is unirational if and only if $A$ is a supersingular as an Abelian variety. \end{Theorem}
+Then, the Kummer surface ${\rm Km}(A)$ is unirational if and only if $A$ is a supersingular Abelian variety. \end{Theorem}

-We recall from Section \ref{sec:KodairaZero} that an Abelian variety is called supersingular if its $p$-torsion subgroup scheme $A[p]$ is infinitesimal.
+We recall from Definition \ref{def:Abelian surface ordinary} that an Abelian variety is called supersingular if its $p$-torsion subgroup scheme $A[p]$ is infinitesimal.

-To explain the notion of supersingularity introduced by Shioda \cite{Shioda 1974} let us recall from Section \ref{sec:Cohomology} that Igusa's inequality states $\rho\leq b_2$, where $\rho$ denotes the rank of the N\'eron--Severi group and $b_2$ is the second Betti number.
+To explain the notion of supersingularity introduced by Shioda \cite{Shioda 1974} let us recall from Section \ref{subsec:Igusa} that Igusa's inequality states $\rho\leq b_2$, where $\rho$ denotes the rank of the N\'eron--Severi group and $b_2$ is the second Betti number.

 \begin{Definition} A surface $S$ is called {\em supersingular in the sense of Shioda} if $\rho(S)=b_2(S)$ holds true. \end{Definition}

 This notion is motivated by the following result, also from \cite{Shioda 1974}